Mastering Scale for Fast-Growing Finance Teams

 Unfortunately, there isn’t enough discussion about how the role of finance teams needs to evolve in fast-growing companies.
 This means a lot of great startups are in the dark about how they should structure their finance capabilities as they expand and take on more business.

-That’s why we convened our CFO Connect community in Barcelona on Thursday 4th July to discuss the changing role of finance teams in companies going from startup to scaleup to established operation.
+That’s why we convened our CFO Connect community in Barcelona to discuss the changing role of finance teams in companies going from startup, to scaleup, to established operation.

 Edward Hamilton, Founder & Director of Mayordomo and Lavalocker (startups)

 Juan Carlos Rovira Ventin, VP Finance at Badi (growing from startup to scaleup)

 Huw Slater, CFO at TravelPerk (growing from scaleup to established operation)